 - If it looks too runny, do a second shaping and a second bench rest to develop tension in the surface.

-- To final shape, flip the dough over so the seam is up.
+- Flip the dough over so the seam is up.

 - Let your dough rest for a minute.